SergeiVasilchenko/consultplace_crm/README.md

       REDIS_DB=2
       ```

-    - Create a file for the application:
+    - Create a file for the application (or just skip this step as the deploy step will create and write all the files needed):
       ```bash
       touch consultplsce/.env
       ```